 That being said, if you are looking to buy a minivan this year, the Voyageur warrants a test drive.
 But you need to know what to expect from each trim level.
 Read through this trim level comparison to find out which specs and features come on which trim level.
 Stick around until the end, which is where we will announce which trim level we think gives buyers the best deal.

-Compare the 2021 Chrysler Voyageur L vs LX Trim Levels.
-What is the difference?
+Compare the 2021 Chrysler Voyageur L vs LX - What is the Difference?

 Advertised by Chrysler as America's most affordable minivan, the 2021 Chrysler Voyageur offers a base trim that is packed with standard features.
 The line-topping LX trim level offers even more.
 Sure, you only get two trim level options, but both of them are actually quite attractive choices.
 So, how are you supposed to pick between them?